 The wood pipe was good pipe but it's one big limitation was the inability to handle high pressure.
 You can imagine that in the 30 years this system was in operation considerable advancements were made in irrigation technology.
 Specifically, the ability to pump water efficiently and reliably revolutionized irrigation.
 In 1953 the Club installed a new system with pipe that could handle higher pressure and power the newer sprinklers.
-The new pipe was called "Transite" and was made of a mixture of concrete and asbestos.
 Below is an image of the "as built" for that system.
 Click HERE to download the entire image if you want to take a closer look.

 Notice now with this system the pipe is right down the middle of the fairways and around every green.
 This system utilized high pressure sprinklers which could throw water 100 feet or essentially the entire width of each fairway.
 This was a manual system meaning that each sprinkler had to be started and stopped by hand, thus these were the days of the night waterperson.
 The night waterperson was that greenkeeper who came on shift in the middle of the night to set sprinklers.
 Here's a 1979 aerial showing what the course looked like in the summer during those days.